jcosborn/qex/src/experimental/graph/DESIGN.md

 parity/direction factorization.
 Its coefficient tangents are restricted to plaq.

-`tests/gauge/higher` differentiates one order beyond each built replica, with aliased and dependent cotangents. `tgloops` covers loop families, zero coefficients and mixed coefficient/field derivatives; `tgtoweru1` covers U(1).
+`tests/gauge/higher` differentiates one order beyond each built replica, with aliased and dependent cotangents. `tgloops` covers loop families, repeated physical links at extent two, zero coefficients and mixed coefficient/field derivatives at Nc=3; `tgtoweru1` runs the exp, action and stout towers at U(1) without the loop-family cases.
 These checks pin live-slot dependence rather than frozen seeds.

 ### Exponential and stout contracts